xmtp/libxmtp/xmtp_mls/README.md

 2. Validate the credentials and key packages of any new members to the group according to the guides below.
 3. Ensure that the actual change in MLS group members matches the expected change in membership found by diffing the previous `GroupMembership` struct and the new `GroupMembership`.

-There is currently non mechanism to detect, report, or recover from group splits due to invalid commits.
+There is currently no mechanism to detect, report, or recover from group splits due to invalid commits.
 This may have to be solved by the application rather than the SDK.

 ### Key Packages